AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/configuration/sales-insight-page-for-marketo-admins.md

    ![](assets/seven.png)

-1. Click **Save**.
+1. Click **[!UICONTROL Save]**.
 Sales insight will take some time to re-calculate.
 You can check your CRM later to see the stars and flames.

    ![](assets/eight.png)